• Skip to main content

 1. Early Finishers – Since kids work at their own pace, task cards are the perfect solution for your early finishers.
 Store them in a bin labeled “Early Finishers” and tell your kids to pick up a set when they need it.

-2. Lesson Warm Up or Hook – Your lesson hook should only be a couple of minutes.
+2. Lesson Warm-Up or Hook – Your lesson hook should only be a couple of minutes.
 Choose only one task card and depending on your purpose, use it to introduce a new topic or quickly review a trouble spot for the whole group.

 3. Friendly Classroom Competitions – OK.
 This is one of my favorites.
-All you need are task cards, a large dry erase board and a timer.
+All you need are task cards, a large dry erase board, and a timer.
 Split your class into 2 teams.
 Call on one representative from each team to come up to the board.
 Read and show them both the card.
 Set the timer and let both students write their answers on the board.
 The student(s) that get it correct win a point for their team.

 5. Scavenger Hunt – These are super fun for elementary students.
 Choose several task cards to use in your scavenger hunt.
 Number and place them in different parts of your room by taping them on the wall, doors, etc. Next, give your students a recording sheet with the same numbers on a clipboard.
 Kids “hunt” and solve as many cards as they can within a certain time limit.